 At most schools, you have to commit to a curriculum as a freshman even if you’re not sure what you want to do.
 At Furman, you have options.
 If you’re not ready to commit to a major in theatre arts as a freshman, you can choose a different path.
 Take a few courses in our program and other disciplines, and find out what really appeals to you.

-When you determine theatre arts is the right fit, you can begin our program as a sophomore—and still be on schedule to graduate in four years.
+When you determine theatre is the right fit, you can begin our program as a sophomore—and still be on schedule to graduate in four years.
 You can even double major.
 That’s the benefit of studying at a liberal arts school.

 This carousel is presenting alumnus.